 A little bit of background before we dive straight into the food!

-We stayed at the Wyndham Hotel in Merida which was centrally located to enjoy the Mayan Ruins of Chichen Itza, Uxmal and Izamal and the flamingos at Celestun.
+We stayed at the Wyndham Hotel in Merida, which is centrally located, to enjoy the Mayan Ruins of Chichen Itza, Uxmal and Izamal and the flamingos at Celestun.

 You can read our review of the Wyndham Hotel here.